Fund Investment Encyclopedia | How to Invest Funds in Hong Kong

 Fund Fees: Fund investment requires payment of management fees, application and redemption fees to fund companies, fund sales platforms; management fees are automatically deducted daily from the fund's net worth

-What are the types of funds?
-What are the characteristics of each?
+What are the types of Funds?
+What are the characteristics of the division?

-Bond Fund: Mainly invest in various types of bonds, such as government bonds, corporate bonds and municipal bonds.
-Bond fund income is derived from interest income, risk and return between currency funds and equity funds.
+Bonds Funds: Major investments in various types of bonds, such as government bonds, corporate bonds and municipal bonds.
+Income from Bond Fund Funds is derived from interest income, risk and return on income from interest income, risk and feedback on money funds moneymarketfunds and and Stock Stock Funds.

-Open Funds: These funds allow investors to apply for and redeem fund units at any time.
-The size of the fund may vary with the application and redemption of the investor.
+Open-ended Funds: These funds allow investors to apply for and withdraw Fund Units at any time.
+Funds standards may change depending on the investor's application and return.

 Closed-end Funds: Closed funds no longer accept new investments after they have raised funds, and investors generally cannot redeem the fund units at any time.
 Units of these funds are often traded on stock exchanges.

-Public Equity Fund: These funds are publicly issued to public investors, subject to strict regulatory and disclosure requirements, and are suitable for ordinary investors.
+Public Equity Fund: These Funds are developed for public investors, subject to high regulatory and disclosure requirements, and are suitable for general investors.

 Private Equity Fund: Private equity funds typically raise funds privately from professional investors or institutional investors, with relatively little regulation and flexible investment strategies.

-HEDGE FUNDS: Adopt diversified and complex investment strategies to hedge market risks, usually only available to professional investors.
+HEDGE FUNDS: Use a diversified and complex investment strategy to address market risks, usually only open to professional investors.

 Dividend Fund: Focuses on investing in stocks or bonds that offer stable dividends, suitable for investors who need a regular income.

-Trust Fund: A fund set up in the form of a trust, managed by a trust company, and the proceeds are distributed to the beneficiaries, usually involving longer-term investment objectives.
+Trust Funds: A fund set up in the form of a trust, managed by a trust company, and the proceeds are distributed to the beneficiaries, usually involving longer-term investment objectives.

-Fund Investment Step 1: Determine your investment objectives and risk preferences
+Step 1: Identify your fund investment objectives and risk preferences

 Investment Objectives